 – 3 % for the ratio of the planned or actual government deficit to gross domestic product at market prices;

 – 60 % for the ratio of government debt to gross domestic product at market prices.

-1. Monitoring from the EC.
+1. Monitoring from the European Commission.

-These rules have been demonstrated over the last 10 years to be highly destructive and dysfunctional.
+In general, these rules have been demonstrated over the last 10 years to be highly destructive and dysfunctional.

 At present, the UK is caught up in this ‘corrective arm’ and has until the financial year 2016/17 to correct the excessive deficit as judged by the European Council.